Skip to main content

 Use this as a prioritization heuristic.
 Protect work that keeps delivery, billing, and defensible records intact.
 Defer tasks that are useful but not critical to continuity or proof.
 If a choice is close, prioritize the item you would need first in a review, dispute, or claim. | Decision lane | Protect now | Defer now | |---|---|---| | Delivery and cash flow | Active delivery, invoicing, payment follow-up | Non-urgent optimization work | | Client communication | Clear status and scope confirmations | Nice-to-have polish | | Evidence readiness | Agreements, changes, delivery, billing, payment trail | Cleanup that does not improve retrieval | | Spend control | Tools needed to operate and recover records | Optional subscriptions |

 Use your own real outflows as the baseline, not a generic rule.
 Track how long current cash can cover essential obligations if inflow slows, and review that number on a set cadence.
-If you want an external benchmark, use Add current benchmark after verification.
+Any external benchmark should be verified from an official or advisor-approved source before use.

 Keep a complete chain that shows what was agreed, what changed, what was delivered, what was billed, and what was paid.
 The one verified checkpoint pattern in the provided material is strict: exceptions require documented authority before action (in municipal policy context, not freelancer-specific law).
 So your records should be retrieval-ready and linked.
 Store files in a primary location with backup, then test that you can produce the package quickly.